 What is a business proposal?

 A business proposal can be either solicited or unsolicited.
-With a solicited proposal, the prospective client will put out a request; with an unsolicited proposal, you are approaching a client in hopes of attracting their business, even though they did not explicitly request a proposal.
+With a solicited proposal, the prospective client will put out a request for proposals; with an unsolicited business proposal, you are approaching a client in hopes of attracting their business, even though they did not explicitly request a proposal.

 While both are commonplace, a solicited proposal is an easier sell, as your prospective client has already decided that they want to make a purchase or use a service, and they’re evaluating possible vendors or businesses.